Deadly Intruder (1985)

 After Bob leaves this maniac suddenly kidnaps her and traps her in her house holding her hostage cutting off her phone line.
 She has tried to escape but he continues to catch her and wants to keep her forever.

-Bob continues to try calling Jessie but her line is constantly busy as his friend named John (Danny Bonaduce) teases him that she is seeing someone else which drives him to lose his sanity to even kill himself to look for her and find out the truth.
+Bob continues to try calling Jessie but her line is constantly busy as his friend named John (Danny Bonaduce) teases him that she is seeing someone else which makes him very suspicious himself and overly jealous.

-However, lead actress Molly Cheek isn't too bad with her performance as an innocent and beautiful victim as she seems to have the looks and character.
+However, lead actress Molly Cheek (Jessie) isn't too bad with her performance as an innocent and beautiful victim as she seems to have the looks and character.
+Does a nice job with her nervous reactions while spotting someone at her door and getting into this nicely as well as having a good kind behavior too.
 She really knew how to scream as well which is another good pointer for her.
+Seemed to show alot of good energy with her sobbing and upetting emotions.
+She for sure portrayed the perfect role like you'd see someone like Jamie Lee Curtis does in a slasher flick.

 Tony Crupi

-We also have former child star Danny Bonaduce from the Partridge Family playing a kookie character as usual and knew how to get on your nerves too with his sarcasm.
+We also have former child star Danny Bonaduce (John) from the Partridge Family playing a kookie character as usual and knew how to get on your nerves too with his sarcasm.
 He was okay but not award winning by any means.
+Seemed to come across okay with his charming attitude but yet it gets a little too over the top at the same time.
+He should be ashamed for his work in this one but his career wasn't doing well during this time period as well as having a drug problem back then and was probably finding any way to receive a paycheque.

 A lady's robe is open as her breasts are revealed while a killer drowns her